Humboldt squid

-The Humboldt squid (Dosidicus gigas), also known as jumbo squid or jumbo flying squid, is a large, predatory squid living in the eastern Pacific Ocean.
+The Humboldt squid (Dosidicus gigas), also known as the red devil, jumbo squid, or jumbo flying squid, is a large, predatory squid living in the eastern Pacific Ocean.
 It is the only known species of the genus Dosidicus of the subfamily Ommastrephinae, family Ommastrephidae.

-Humboldt squid typically reach a mantle length of 1.5 m, making the species the largest member of its family.
-They are the most important squid worldwide for commercial fisheries, with the catch predominantly landed in Chile, Peru and Mexico; however, a 2015 warming waters fishery collapse in the Gulf of California remains unrecovered.
+Humboldt squid typically reach a mantle length of 1.5 m, making the species the largest member of its family, and one of the largest species of squid.
+They are most commonly found at depths of 200 to 700 m, from Tierra del Fuego to California.
+This species is currently spreading north into the waters of the Pacific Northwest, in Oregon, Washington, British Columbia, and Alaska.
 Like other members of the subfamily Ommastrephinae, they possess chromatophores which enable them to quickly change body coloration, known as 'metachrosis' which is the rapid flash of their skin from red to white.
 They have a relatively short lifespan of just 1–2 years.

+This species is the most important squid worldwide for commercial fisheries, with the catch predominantly landed in Chile, Peru and Mexico; however, a 2015 warming waters fishery collapse in the Gulf of California remains unrecovered.
 They have a reputation for aggression toward humans, although this behavior may only occur during feeding times.

-They are most commonly found at depths of 200 to 700 m, from Tierra del Fuego to California.
-This species is spreading north into the waters of the Pacific Northwest, in Oregon, Washington, British Columbia, and Alaska.

-Taxonomy

-The existence of this creature was first reported to the scientific world by the Chilean priest and polymath Juan Ignacio Molina in 1782, who named it Sepia tunicata, Sepia being the cuttlefish genus.
-The French naturalist Alcide d'Orbigny renamed it Loligo gigas in 1835.
-In Chile, Claude Gay, another French naturalist, obtained some specimens and sent them to the Muséum national d'Histoire naturelle in Paris, where it was determined that the species did not belong with Loligo either.
-In 1857 the Danish zoologist Japetus Steenstrup proposed the new genus Dosidicus to house the species.
-The German zoologist George Pfeffer synonymized D. eschrichtii with D. gigas in 1912.
+Nomenclature